kevahwin/cloudformation-iac-project/README.md

-# ND9991 - Course 2 - Infrastructure as Code

-This repository contains the starter code for the final project of course 2 Infrastructure as Code in the Cloud DevOps Engineer Nanodegree.

 # Deploy a high-availability web app using CloudFormation

 This project deploys web servers for a highly available web app using CloudFormation.
-As the final project of course 2 Infrastructure as Code in the Cloud DevOps Engineer Nanodegree, the code creates and deploys the infrastructure and application for an Instagram-like app from the ground up.
+It creates and deploys the infrastructure and application for an Instagram-like app from the ground up.
 This involves networking components, followed by servers, security roles and software.

 ## Getting Started